adatta1992/AutoInsights/README.md

 ### ✨ Key Findings

-* **Top Performer:** The GPT 5.1 model achieved the highest F1-score of **0.76** on the validation set, demonstrating robustness in its ability to handle Reddit slang and noise.
+* **Top Performer:** The GPT 5.1 model achieved the highest F1-score of **0.76** on the validation set with a few-shot approach, demonstrating robustness in its ability to handle Reddit slang and nuance.
 * **Best bang-for-buck:** The fine-tuned BERT model achieved a highly competitive F1-score of **0.68** on the test set with significantly lower inference cost to the GPT model.
+It failed to generalize well on the validation set however, suggesting that this approach works best when you can fine-tune the model with domain specific labelled datasets.
 * **Quick Insights:** The VADER approach is the best model for quick, high-level sentiment insights at the cost of worse sentiment classification performance.

 ---